>>

 Bookings

-Cormac Millar's latest appearance was a virtual one, being interrogated for the 'Crime Always Pays' crime blog (click this invisible link >>>Crime Always Pays).
-In person, he spoke at the Irish Crimewriters' Day, Saturday 10 March 2007, in Lucan Library, County Dublin as part of Library Ireland Week.
+Cormac Millar appeared at the Capital Crime Round Table in Cardiff in October 2009.
+He discussed the subtleties of noir with Marek Krajewski at the Irish Writers' Centre in December 2008, and took part in Books2009 in September 2009.
+Previously, he was interrogated for the 'Crime Always Pays' blog (click here).
+He spoke at the Irish Crimewriters' Day, Saturday 10 March 2007, in Lucan Library, County Dublin as part of Library Ireland Week.
 Previous appearances include: launch of The Grounds at Waterstones of Dawson Street, Dublin on Tuesday 21 March 2006 with Senator David Norris; panel with Nicci Gerrard at the Penguin Live event, Dublin City Public Library, April 2005; Aspects Literary Festival Bangor, County Down.
 September 2004; Finsceal Crime Writing event, Great Southern Hotel, Dublin Airport in October 2004.